Sycamore Canyon Wedding Venue on Smith Mountain Lake, VA

 Underneath beautiful timber beams and warm wood ceilings, café lights hang in neat rows above, while modern ceiling fans keep things breezy during warmer days.
 Black metal café tables paired with wooden benches invite people to sit down and chat rather than crowd together uncomfortably.

 One standout feature of this veranda?
 An open outdoor kitchen and bar where guests can actually see food being prepared.
 It’s all about connection here — not just putting on a show.
 Imagine Santa Maria-style barbecue sizzling away or pasta stations twirling fresh noodles while everyone mingles around fire pits that beckon guests to settle in as night falls.
-There are even two wooden pizza ovens soon to be built!

 At this point, you might find those barn doors still shut tight, building excitement as couples finish getting ready inside.
-Jason also has plans for more spots meant for use: think a small chapel nestled in the woods and a raised deck on a hill designed for relaxation and soaking up those stunning surroundings.

 Ceremony Options: Designed Around Light